Role of non-classicality in mediated spatial quantum correlations: A classical mediator cannot create quantum correlations

-Given these considerations, we are going to allow the qubits of the mediator in our system to be affected separately by independent phase-flips channels with consequent degradation of the commutativity of its observables, essentially making them progressively more classical under our definition.
-To do this we shall resort to the Heisenberg picture of quantum mechanics, using the descriptors formalism \cite{deutsch_information_2000}.
+{To formalise this description,} we shall resort to the Heisenberg picture of quantum mechanics, using the descriptors formalism \cite{deutsch_information_2000,bedard_abc_2021}.
 Since we have defined a base of observables, it will be enough to see how they are affected by the phase flip.